September 01 2017

 Undo secured its first institutional funding of £2.5 million from Cambridge Innovation Capital a year ago.

 For Undo the world looked more like the one they were focusing on.
-“As they like to say in Silicon Valley ‘software is eating the world’” adds Greg.
+Greg adds,

 This demand also moved Undo on from direct sales to software developers to enterprise sales.